scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 It requires the experiment to take the form a Python function with a certain signature.

 Experiment databases :cite:`vanschoren2012, smith2014` make an effort to unify the storage of machine learning problems and experiments by expressing them in a common language.
-By standardizing that language they improve comparability and communicability of the results.
+By standardizing that language, they improve comparability and communicability of the results.
 The most wellknown example of might be the OpenML project \cite{vanschoren2014}.
 Expressing experiments in a common language implies certain restrictions on the performed experiments.
 For this reason we chose not to build Sacred ontop of an experiment database, to keep it applicable to as many usecases as possible.